etsar/my-DA-and-DS-projects/client_churn_prediction_for_telecom_operator/README.md

   - `MultipleLines` – the possibility to connect to several lines simultaneously during a call.

 ## Libraries used
-CatBoost, Matplotlib, NumPy, pandas, Phi_K, re, Seaborn,  skikit-learn, time
+CatBoost, Matplotlib, NumPy, pandas, Phi_K, re, Seaborn,  scikit-learn, time